 - 1/2 teaspoon curry powder, and up to 1 tablespoon, depending on taste

-- 1 egg, hard boiled and finely chopped
+- 1 egg, hard-boiled and grated or finely chopped

 Mix together cream cheese, sour cream, lemon juice & curry powder.
 Spread in a small shallow dish (a colorful one makes a nice presentation.)
 A deep dish is going to leave behind the bottom part of the spread when people dip.